Forty-eighters: United States

 Germans migrated to developing midwestern and southern cities, developing the beer and wine industries in several locations, and advancing journalism; others developed thriving agricultural communities.

-Galveston, Texas, was a port of entry to many Forty-Eighters.
-Some settled there and in Houston, but many settled in the Texas Hill Country in the vicinity of Fredericksburg.
+Galveston, Texas, was a port of entry to many Forty-eighters.
+Some settled there and in Houston, but many went to the Texas Hill Country in the vicinity of Fredericksburg.
 Due to their liberal ideals, they strongly opposed Texas's secession in 1861.
-In the Bellville area of Austin County, another destination for Forty-Eighters, the German precincts voted decisively against the secession ordinance.
+In the Bellville area of Austin County, another destination for Forty-eighters, the German precincts voted decisively against secession.

-More than 30,000 Forty-Eighters settled in what became called the Over-the-Rhine neighbourhood of Cincinnati, Ohio.
-There they helped define the distinct German culture of the neighbourhood, and in some cases also brought a rebellious nature with them from Germany.
-Cincinnati was the southern terminus of the Miami and Erie Canal, and large numbers of emigrants from modern Germany, beginning with the Forty-Eighters, followed the canal north to settle available land in western Ohio.
+More than 30,000 Forty-eighters settled in what became called the Over-the-Rhine neighborhood of Cincinnati, Ohio.
+There they helped define the neighborhood's distinctive German culture and in some cases also brought a rebellious nature with them from Germany.
+Cincinnati was the southern terminus of the Miami and Erie Canal, and large numbers of emigrants from modern Germany, beginning with the Forty-eighters, followed the canal north to settle available land in western Ohio.

-In the Cincinnati riot of 1853, in which one demonstrator was killed, Forty-Eighters violently protested the visit of the papal emissary Cardinal Gaetano Bedini, who had repressed revolutionaries in the Papal States in 1849.
-Protests took place also in 1854; Forty-Eighters were held responsible for the killing of two law enforcement officers in the two events.
+In the Cincinnati riot of 1853, in which one demonstrator was killed, Forty-eighters violently protested the visit of the papal emissary Cardinal Gaetano Bedini, who had repressed revolutionaries in the Papal States in 1849.
+Protests took place also in 1854; Forty-eighters were held responsible for the killing of two law enforcement officers in the two events.

-Many German Forty-Eighters settled in Milwaukee, Wisconsin, helping solidify that city's progressive political bent and cultural Deutschtum.
-The Acht-und-vierzigers and their descendants contributed to the development of that city's long Socialist political tradition.
+Many German Forty-eighters settled in Milwaukee, Wisconsin, helping solidify that city's progressive political bent and cultural Deutschtum.
+The Acht-und-vierzigers and their descendants contributed to the development of Milwaukee's socialist political tradition.
 Others settled throughout the state.

-In the United States, most Forty-Eighters opposed nativism and slavery, in keeping with the liberal ideals that had led them to flee from Europe.
-In the Camp Jackson Affair in St. Louis, Missouri, a large force of German volunteers helped prevent Confederate forces from seizing the government arsenal just prior to the beginning of the American Civil War.
+In the United States, most Forty-eighters opposed nativism and slavery, in keeping with the liberal ideals that had led them to flee Europe.
+In the Camp Jackson Affair in St. Louis, Missouri, a large force of German volunteers helped prevent Confederate forces from seizing the government arsenal just before the U.S. Civil War began.
 About 200,000 German-born soldiers enlisted in the Union Army, ultimately forming about 10% of the North's entire armed forces; 13,000 Germans served in Union Volunteer Regiments from New York alone.

-After the Civil War, Forty-Eighters supported improved labor laws and working conditions.
+After the Civil War, Forty-eighters supported improved labor laws and working conditions.
 They also advanced the country's cultural and intellectual development in such fields as education, the arts, medicine, journalism, and business.

 Many were members of the Turner movement.